Dayne-Game/10012650-5211-assign3/taskC.md

 <br>
 Step 5: This step is optional, but when you typed `dotnet new console` after it has finished you can type `code .` Which opens the folder in Visual Studio Code.
 When you do this is installs some debugging tools for .Net Core.

+## .Net Core commands (Common Commands That I Use)
+- `dotnet new console` This creates a new console application is the dierctory that you are in.
+- `dotnet restore` Restores the dependencies for a given application.
+- `dotnet build` Builds a .NET Core application.
+- `dotnet run` Runs the application from source.

+---

+# Git

+## How to install Git
+Since we installed Homebrew.
+Homebrew install a thing called Xcode Command Line Tools, This has git installed so we don't need to go to the git website to download this.
+This is why Homebrew is quick and easy for installing applications at half the speed of usuallly doing it the Windows way.

+## What is Git
+Git is a version control system that tracks and makes changes to computer files from multiple users/groups.
+When users use git they usually upload there work to websites like Github and Bitbucket.

+## Git Branching
+Git branches represent an independent line of developement.
+Branches serves as the edit/stage/commit process.
+Git branches help teams of people know who did what.
+For example you might have a Front-End Team branch and a Back-End Team branch.
+So everthing the Front-End Team commits and uploads has there team name all over it so people know they did that work.

+## Git Merging
+Merging puts all multiple sequences of commits into one unified history.
+Git merge is usually used to combine two branchs into one.
+This is also used during SCRUM do when two teams (branches) finishes a task they can merge it together.
+Example: You have a front-end website and a back-end website, right now they are completely two different parts. `git merge master` merges the front-end website and the back-end website together to create one whole website.

+## Commit Messages
+Commit messages are very important and need to be decriptive.
+When you change something in your application or program, and push it to Github(for example) you type in a commit message.
+This message should contain every change you made throughout that commit.
+The reasoning for this is because when other team members look at this they want to know what changes have been made or added.
+Doing this avoids confusion from within the team and other team mates from doing the same change you have done.
+Git commit messages also help for when you want to know what stage you are at with your program.

+## Git Commands (Command Commands That I Use)
+- `git add .` Add all files to a staging index
+- `git commit -m "<your message>"` Commit your code change
+- `git remote add origin <url>` Links your folder on your computer to a reposititory on website like Github
+- `git push origin master` Push changes through Master Branch
+- `git clone <url>` Downloads the repositiory of that url onto your machine
+- `git pull` Pull all the latest stuff from remote branch into your local branch
+- `git add YOUR_FILE` Add just that one file to staging index
+- `git branch` To see what branch you are in.
+- `git merge master` Merges multiple branches into one branch.

 <link href="styles.css" rel="stylesheet">